Patient Care Navigator (Bronx Location)

 Under general supervision, the Patient Care Navigator assists the Care Coordinator Supervisor and Care Manager in the provision of care management activities to support clients and their families in accessing needed services.
 The Patient Care Navigator is primarily responsible for addressing member needs (i.e. appointment monitoring, event notifications), providing care plan updates and conducting outreach to members in between visits.
 Patient Care Navigators are the cornerstone of care management teams, must understand how to access services, communicate effectively and build strong relationships with members.

 - Conducts agency visits to client's providers.

-- Completes Health Risk Assessments, Care Plans, provides referrals, develops linkages, and follow up on client services including documentation in all Electronic Medical Records for the corresponding Health Homes.
+- Provides referrals, develops linkages and follows up on client services including timely documentation in all Electronic Medical Records for corresponding Health Homes.

 - Bachelor's Degree in Human Services or related field, required.

 - Two years of experience in providing direct services to people with serious mental illness, developmental disabilities, or substance use disorders or linking these individuals to a broad range of services essential to successful living in a community setting (e.g. medical, psychiatric, social, educational, legal, housing and financial services

 - Bi-lingual Spanish preferred.